Roxanne Reid - Africa Addict

 The 954ha of protected land and ocean is a biodiversity Eden with small mammals like badger, caracal and porcupine, and more than 200 bird species.
 The estuary is recognised as a Ramsar Wetland of International Importance.
 Go mountain biking or hiking along the circular 7km Sterna Trail, or walk the De Mond to Arniston trail to take in dune fields, coastal fynbos, salt marshes and beautiful stretches of white beach.

-It’s about a 70km drive east of Arniston to the De Hoop Nature Reserve, well worth a day visit to explore its highlights.
-These include 1500 plants of the Cape Floral Kingdom, the vlei which is a Ramsar Wetland of International Importance, and excellent land-based whale-watching from June to November.
+It’s about a 70km drive east of Arniston to the De Hoop Nature Reserve, well worth a day visit, or even better, a stopover on your way to or from Arniston (see accommodation options here).
+Highlights include 1500 plant species of the Cape Floral Kingdom, the vlei which is a Ramsar Wetland of International Importance, and excellent land-based whale-watching from June to November.
 Go mountain biking or hiking, take a game drive see mammals like Cape mountain zebra, eland and bontebok and birds like flamingo.
-My favourite activity here is the guided marine walk along the beach at low tide to discover sea creatures in the rocky pools.
+Don’t miss the Origins of Early Southern Sapiens Behaviour Exhibition (book ahead).
+My all-time favourite activity is the guided marine walk along the beach at low tide to discover sea creatures in the rocky pools.

 More things to do at De Hoop Nature Reserve